 Narrative coaching is about creating moments of truly being seen and understood, looking for possible openings for change and, when a new path emerges, making sure the scaffolding is in place so clients can get there successfully.

-In October, David Drake is launching the Moment Institute to deepen our understanding of how to foster real change in real time.
+Last October, David Drake launched the Moment Institute to deepen our understanding of how to foster real change in real time.
 Its mission is to develop integrative practitioners who can work in transformative ways with personal, organizational and social narratives.
 It is based in the belief that our stories are the source of our suffering and the opening for our liberation.